TawfeeqRifat/TawfeeqRifat/README.md

 ## Hi there 👋

 Welcome to my GitHub repository!
-Here, you'll find my cool projects I'm currently working on, as well as those I've completed.
+Here, you'll find cool projects I'm currently working on, as well as those I've completed.